Lawrence-Leung/2022-FinanceModeling-project/README_EN.md

 ## 📈 Summary

-In this article, we focus on high-frequency trading (HFT) — an electronic trading method that uses the high-speed computing power of computers to profit from extremely short-term market changes.
+In this project, we focus on high-frequency trading (HFT) — an electronic trading method that uses the high-speed computing power of computers to profit from extremely short-term market changes.
 Our research mainly focuses on the Chinese stock market, by applying a variety of high-frequency trading strategies to improve the returns of specific stock portfolios, while integrating an abnormal event detection system to adapt to diverse application scenarios.

 Main tasks include: